yaywang/Udacity-FEND-Neighborhood-Map/README.md

 Run 'gulp serve' to open the local app and ngrok-hosted app from dist folder.

 Go to src/data/ to see an exact copy of the initial Firebase database.

+#### Attribution

+This app uses Google APIs for map and Street View images, and FourSquare API for the venues' links, checkin counts, and images.